GPII/windows/GpiiUserListener/README.md

 1. Plug in the USB card reader
 2. Run the GpiiUserListener.exe.
 A tray icon is created and can be right clicked on to show a menu.
 Use the menu item "Show Window" to view status.
 3. Place a tag with the user id encoded onto the reader.
+Once the ne status has been recognised the tag can be removed.

 ## Build